 Old Calton Burial Ground

-Just like Glasgow Necropolis, Old Calton Burial Ground bears a striking resemblance to the famous Père Lachaise in France.
-The gloomy atmosphere of the cemetery hangs heavy in the air as you wander along small pathways spotted with eccentric tombstones and mausoleums.
+Like Glasgow Necropolis, Old Calton Burial Ground bears a striking resemblance to the famous Père Lachaise in France.
+The cemetery’s gloomy atmosphere hangs heavy in the air as you wander along small pathways spotted with eccentric tombstones and mausoleums.

 Perhaps the most notable piece is the large obelisk that towers over the cemetery.
-The column is a monument honouring the Political Martyrs’ Movement when five political reformists were imprisoned for campaigning for reform under the ideals of the French Revolution.
+The column is a monument honouring the Political Martyrs’ Movement when five political reformists were imprisoned for campaigning for reform under the French Revolution’s ideals.

 There’s another peculiar monument commemorating Abraham Lincoln at the Old Calton Burial Ground.
 This marker, which features a slave being released from his shackles below Lincoln, is a salute to the Scots who fought alongside the Americans in the American Civil War.

 The Edinburgh cemetery is also home to Scottish philosopher David Hume, whose statue is located on the Royal Mile.
-Philosophy students come from all over the world to touch the toe of the statue, which has resulted in it being gradually worn away.
+Philosophy students come from all over the world to touch the statue’s toe, which has resulted in it being gradually worn away.

 Getting to the Old Calton Burial Ground